-In a providential connection the depths of which only the good God knows, Nagasaki, the most Christian region in Japan, was also chosen (as a secondary target) for the dropping of the second atomic bomb on Japan by the Americans in August of 1945.
-Whatever the exigencies of war, as I wrote last summer, one cannot escape the evil of that action, which destroyed thousands of innocent lives, women, children, sick, elderly, in an instantaneous fireball, to say nothing of all those lingering in a living death from radiation burns and poisoning.
-One may not do moral evil, regardless of how much good may come or other evil avoided, something the executioners of the martyrs four centuries earlier, who perhaps thought they were preserving their own faith and national cohesion, should also have considered.
+In a providential connection the depths of which only the good God knows, Nagasaki, the most Christian region in Japan, was also chosen (as a secondary target, the primary one having too much cloud cover) for the dropping of the second atomic bomb on Japan by the Americans in August of 1945.
+Whatever the exigencies of war, as I wrote, one cannot escape the evil of that action, which destroyed thousands of innocent lives – women, children, including the unborn, the sick, the elderly – in an instantaneous fireball, to say nothing of all those lingering in a living death from radiation burns and poisoning.
+One may not do moral evil, regardless of how much good may come or how much evil may be avoided.

-Curiously, or miraculously, as one’s a priori suppositions lean, the eight Jesuits stationed there, although only eight blocks from ground zero, not only survived the blast, but received no ill-effects from the radiation and lived to a ripe old age, as religious often do.
+Curiously, or miraculously, as one’s a priori suppositions lean, the eight Jesuits stationed in Nagasaki in 1945, although only eight blocks from ground zero, not only survived the blast, but received no ill-effects from the radiation and lived to a ripe old age, as religious often do.
 The same goes for the Franciscan house nearby the Jesuits.
 As mentioned, wonders really do never cease, and there are no accidents in God’s providential design.

 May the martyrs pray for us, that in this age of falsity and lies, all may be open to the Truth.